 If you want to get started investing, the very first thing you have to do is open an investing account and a brokerage firm.
 Don't let that scare you - brokers are just like banks, except they focus on holding investments.
 We even maintain a list of the best brokerage accounts, including where to find the lowest fees and best incentives: Best Online Stock Brokers.

 Given that you're only starting with $50 or $100, you will want to open an account with zero or low account minimums, and low fees.
 Our favorite brokerage for starting out is M1 Finance.
 The reason? $0 commissions, and you can invest in just about everything you want - for free!

-Remember, many brokers charge $5-20 to place an investment (called a commission), so if you don't choose an account with low costs, you could see 5-20% of your first investment disappear to costs.
+Remember, some brokers charge $5-20 to place an investment (called a commission), so if you don't choose an account with low costs, you could see 5-20% of your first investment disappear to costs.
+Or other places (like Acorns or Stash) charge monthly fees - up to $9 per month!
+If you only have $100 - you could be at $0 very quickly just paying fees.